 To improve your credit rating, check your existing debts and see which ones should be paid off first.
 The bigger your current debts are, the longer it would take you to see improvement in your credit report.

 Keep track of your credit commitments

 You have to be a little bit more organized with your finances if you are looking to increase your chances of getting a high credit score.
 It is vital to keep tabs on every credit commitment you have to have a precise idea which ones needed immediate action and which ones could be set aside for a moment.

 Creating a debt tracker is particularly useful if you do not have an ideal payment history.
 While you might not be able to change what has already been recorded in your credit file, you have an opportunity to start anew by paying your bills right on time moving forward.

 By keeping a record of your financial obligations, you can also quickly pinpoint any discrepancies from your credit report.
 You should be able to cross check your documents to see which ones are questionable.
 If you find inaccuracies in your report, do not waste time and contact the credit rating agencies or the credit provider right away.

 Your Mortgage has a tool that can help you keep track not just your financial obligations but also your income.
-Check out the Income and Expenditure Worksheet by clicking here.
+Check out all our Home Loan Calculators.